iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 > default stage file name is `Dvcfile` when there are no outputs (option `-o`).

 The model evaluation step is the last one.
 To help in the pipeline's reproducibility, we specify a stage file named `Dvcfile`.
-This will be discussed in more detail in the next chapter.
+(This will be discussed in more detail in the next chapter.)

 Note that the output file `data/eval.txt` was transformed by DVC into a metric file in accordance with the `-M` option.

 The result of the last three `dvc run` commands execution is three stage files and a modified .gitignore file.
-All the changes should be committed into Git.
+All the changes should be committed into Git:

 ```dvc
 $ git status -s